justinlavelle/AspNetCore-Api-Template/README.md

 - `nlog.config`         - configuration file necessary for implementing Nlog/Gray Logging

-*** The service will use `appsettings.json` and one of 'Development' or 'Production' depending on the [env.EnvironmentName]
+NOTE: The service will use `appsettings.json` and one of 'Development' or 'Production' depending on the [env.EnvironmentName]

 ----